FuelLabs/sway/docs/src/getting-started/forc_project.md

 [Return { id: ContractId([0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]), val: 0, pc: 488, is: 464 }]
 ```

+Use `forc abi-json` to output the abi of the contract.
+To write this to a `json` (which is necessary for running tests below), simple pipe it using something like `forc abi-json > my_contract.json`.
+There is currently not a convention for where abi files should be placed, one common choice is loose in the root directory.

 ## Testing a Sway Project with Forc

 If you look again at the project structure when you create a new Forc project, you can see a directory called `tests/`: